QuChunhe/study/Maths.md

 1. Cause and Effect: When it can be concluded that a relationship is one of cause and effect, and when it cannot, including the difference between randomized experiments and observational studies.
-2. Statistical Significance and Practival Importance: The difference between statistical signicance and practical importance, especially when using large sample sizes
+2. Statistical Significance and Practical Importance: The difference between statistical signicance and practical importance, especially when using large sample sizes
 3. Low Power versus No Effect: The difference between finding "no effect" or "no difference" and finding no statistically significant effect or difference, expecially when using small sample size.
 4. Biases In Surveys: Common sources of bias in surveys and experiments, such as poor wording of questions, volunteer response, and socially desirable answers.
 5.Probable conincidences: The idea that coincidences and seemingly very improbable events are not uncommon because there are so many possibilities.